To apply for an assessment of reasonable equivalence for a BioBanking credit obligation you should first have your final development consent.

 - The Environment Agency Head (EAH) or a delegate of the EAH will consider the reasonable equivalence of BioBanking credits on a case by case basis using the information supplied in the application form.

-- The Commonwealth Government will not currently accept payments into the Biodiversity Conservation Fund for developments that are a controlled action under the provisions of the Environment Protection of Biodiversity Conservation Act 1999 (Commonwealth).
-This does not prevent you from making an application for an assessment of reasonable equivalence.
+- The Commonwealth Government can now accept payments into the Biodiversity Conservation Fund for developments that are a controlled action under the provisions of the Environment Protection and Biodiversity Conservation Act 1999 (Commonwealth) through the bilateral agreement between the Commonwealth of Australia and the State of New South Wales.
+More details can be found on the Australian Government's New South Wales Bilateral Agreement Information webpage.

 Receiving a statement of reasonable credit equivalence – BioBanking credit obligation